mui/mui-x/docs/data/tree-view/simple-tree-view/items/items.md

 ### Item label

-Use the `label` prop to the Tree Item to add a label to each one of them.
+You must pass a `label` prop to each Tree Item component, as shown below:

 ```tsx
 <SimpleTreeView>